earthly/website/blog/_posts/2022-01-13-golang-sqlite.md

 But how can it convert the string returned by SQLite into a `time.Time`?
 After all `01/12/2022` means different things depending on whether you expect `DD/MM/YYYY` or `MM/DD/YYY`, and SQLite stores these dates as strings on disk.

-It turns out that it handles more complex types by implementing the scanner interface, which looks like this:
+It turns out that `Scan` handles more complex types by implementing the scanner interface, which looks like this:

 ~~~{.go caption="database/sql/sql.go"}
 type Scanner interface {